 In 2003, Lublin came to Do Something to rescue it from the edge of collapse.
 The organization had lost its office space, was $250,000 in debt, and had laid off 21 out of 22 people.
 Lublin moved everything online, transforming it into DoSomething.org and began using technology like social media and texting to reach its audience.
 DoSomething.org is currently among the largest youth organizations in the world with more than 2.5 million active members.
 With progress like this, it's no surprise that Fast Company called her one of the “most creative people in business.”

 In 2013, Lublin turned her TED talk into her third company, raising $4 million and launching Crisis Text Line.
 Heralded as a pioneer in big data for social good, Crisis Text Line has processed 2.8 million messages in its first year.

 The Schwab Foundation named her one of 2014’s Social Entrepreneurs of the Year.
 The World Economic Forum selected her as a Young Global Leader in 2007, welcoming her participation in Davos for five years.
 She is an Aspen Institute Crown Fellow.
-In 2011, 2012, 2013, and 2014 Lublin was named one of the NonProfit Times’ 50 Most Powerful.
+From 2011 through 2014, Lublin was named one of the NonProfit Times’ 50 Most Powerful.
 Lublin has been featured on Oprah, 60 Minutes, CNN, and in The New York Times, Wall Street Journal, and The Economist.

 “Nancy Lublin was VERY good.
 The audience really liked her, especially her comments during the panel discussion.”